Girl Scouts of Central and Western Massachusetts: History

 The history of Girl Scouts in Central & Western Massachusetts began in 1916 when local councils were formed in Massachusetts.
 Just one year later, there were nearly 800 girl scouts in Massachusetts, with councils from Boston to Springfield.
-To fulfil the mission of Juliette Low for all girls to experience a healthy lifestyle including nature study and outdoor activities, this council searched for a location appropriate for a camp.
+To fulfill the mission of Juliette Low for all girls to experience a healthy lifestyle including nature study and outdoor activities, this council searched for a location appropriate for a camp.
 This begins the history of Camp Bonnie Brae.

 The founders were Miss Edith Sinnett and Mrs Edith G. Newell.
-Unlike other organizations, the Girl Scouts have always been run completely by women.
+Unlike other organizations, the Girl Scouts has always been run completely by women.
 The set vision of the camp experience is as follows: “The girls will always be cheerful, a friend to every Girl Scout, they will enjoy camp fires and singing; they will be responsible by doing their tasks without shirking or complaining, by sharing and having fun.
 They also will respect nature, appreciate and utilize without harming it.
 They also will be courteous to old and new friends.”

-In 1911, William T. and Margaret L. Dakin sold their property to the Springfield Girl Scout Council (SGS) On March 12, 1914, William Dakin gave more land.
+In 1911, William T. and Margaret L. Dakin sold their property to the Springfield Girl Scout Council (SGS) On March 12, 1914, William Dakin donated more land.
 During the year of 1919, the Springfield Girl Scouts established “a committee to look into the matter of summer camp.”
 In the same year, they choose the camp at East Otis after “microscopical examinations.”